(See also Introduction to Meningitis.)

 HIV infection is treated with antiretroviral drugs.
 These drugs prevent HIV (a retrovirus) from reproducing and multiplying inside human cells.
 Almost always, people need to take a combination of several antiretroviral drugs.
 People must take these drugs for the rest of their life.

-If the cause is HSV, acyclovir is continued.
+If the cause is HSV or varicella-zoster infection, acyclovir is continued.
 For most of the other viruses that commonly cause meningitis, there are no effective drugs.
 However, if people have a normal immune system, they almost always recover from these infections on their own.

 Symptoms are also treated.
 For example, acetaminophen, taken by mouth or suppository (inserted into the rectum), can reduce fever.
 Pain relievers (analgesics), taken as needed, can help control headache.